Driving Growth with Amplitude Part 2: Measuring Campaign Impact

 We follow the best practice of measuring campaign success against a holdout group.
 A holdout group is a portion of our cohort that we don’t experiment on to act as a global control group.
 For example, 10% of our target cohort does not receive the campaign message.

-This enables us to analyze the statistical significance in an Amplitude funnel analysis chart among recipients compared to non-recipients who converted to the success metric.
+This enables us to analyze the in an Amplitude funnel analysis chart among recipients compared to non-recipients who converted to the success metric.
 Below is an example of how we set up an A/B test in an Intercom series for a single message.

 step 1: setup an a/b split test